Posted by ESPN.com's Tim Graham

 The Jets and Patriots traded like their futures depended on it.

-The Miami Dolphins were the only AFC East club that didn't barter on the first day of the draft.
+The Miami Dolphins made a late second-round swap of picks with the Indianapolis Colts.
 The Buffalo Bills traded a pair of picks to the Dallas Cowboys so they could grab Oregon State guard Andrew Levitre in the second round.

 But the Jets pulled off the blockbuster and the Patriots were, by far, the busiest.